<Router/>

 Next-generation router for React tailored towards complex SPA use-cases, makes your application feel like it's been rendered on the server-side.

-Source code is hosted on GitHub
+Source code is hosted on

-A demo can be found on CodeSandbox
+A demo can be found on

-This project was heavily inspired by react-router and a lot of attention has been paid to keep the API very similar, therefore the transition will be quick and hassle-free.
+This project was heavily inspired by and a lot of attention has been paid to keep the API very similar, therefore the transition will be quick and hassle-free.
 This router implementation offers many convenient features that are usually too hard to implement in regular single-page applications.
 All of these features are on-demand, if you don't need them, don't use them.
 Out of the box, this router behaves exactly like the react-router.
 By adding some additional flags, your app starts to feel totally different.
 The UX increases drastically, your routes feel like they are being rendered on the server-side.

 Declarative routing inside React